garrandall/popular-music-data/tracks/isis-joyner-lucas-logic.md

 Ego set so big can't except no blame
 What a joke ima have to pop another bubble you a no name Don't take it hard man I'm the same
-When its all said and done i just pray
+When its all said and done I just pray
 That the life's for everyone around me will change Have em feeling like this part weren’t a chapter it was just a page Ay